Lazy Loading¶

 Behavior¶

-.List.
+- The list is loaded on first access.
 A SELECT query is executed with a filter matching the foreign key column to the parent's ID.
-AddEntitycreates a new entity via the context and adds it to the list:

 Important Notes¶